michaelthielemans/Second-Brain/IoT/Theory/I2C.md

 - 4K7 Ohms for 400Kb/s
 - 10K Ohm for 100Kb/s

 Why does the value of the pull up resistor affects the max speed of the bus.
+A higher resistance means lower energy consumption but also a slower transition from LOW signal back to HIGH signal.

 ## Start, R/W bit, ack and stop bit